Inflectra/spira-documentation/docs/Build-Server-Integration/CircleCI-Pipelines.md

 - Enter a Webhook name (Spira does not use this field)
 - Enter the URL (see below)
 - The secret token is not used by Spira can be left blank
-- Make sure "Certificat verification" is checked (default)
+- Make sure "Certificate verification" is checked (default)
 - Make sure that in the Events section, "Workflow Completed" is checked
 - Click "Add Webhook"